zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### highField `String`

-The data field containing the high value.
+The data field containing the high value.** Available for candlestick and ohlc series only **

 #### Example
     <kendo:chart-seriesItem highField="highField">